shreyaasanjay/Ego-Memory/README.md

 ## Limitations

 This initial version is intentionally a retrieval baseline, not a custom trained model or real-time system.
-Audio and sensor signals must be evaluated only where the selected take actually supplies synchronized recordings.
+Audio and sensor signals must be evaluated manually only where the selected take actually supplies synchronized recordings.
 Dataset-license restrictions also mean raw data cannot be committed to this repository.

 ## Sources